tstsrv-de/rpg/README.md

 - Create local superuser with:
   ``docker-compose -f local-dev-docker-compose.yml exec rpg python rpg/manage.py createsuperuser``
 - Open and login to admin: <http://localhost:8000/admin>

+### Scripts for following usage

+If you plan to use this local *installation* after this install, just use the scripts ``local-dev-start.bat`` or ``local-dev-start.sh``.
+On each start they will apply migrations, load sample data to the database, and start the docker containers (Django server and the database) back up again.
+Also it will the terminal open, so that you can see all the (error-)messages and output from Django and the database.